rgacote/dinosaurdance/content/posts/programming-elixir-wrapup.md

 I appreciate the positive feedback I've received from my posts.
 The primary audience for these posts is myself, to keep myself motivated and gauge my progress.

-Still lots to learn, the dance continues.
+Still lots to learn, the dance continues and yes, Dave, I did have fun.
+Thank you.

 <!--more-->